“But unto them which are called, both Jews and Greeks,

 Contemplations:

-1. O Lord Jesus, you are a Friend indeed, for you know how to rescue me, no matter where or how I falter.
-I may weep and mourn over sin, over circumstances, over all difficulties, but you are the wisdom of God that knows how to lead me in the righteous way.
+1. Guided by Christ’s wisdom.
+O Lord Jesus, You are a Friend indeed, for You know how to rescue me, no matter where or how I falter.
+I may weep and mourn over sin, circumstances, and difficulties, but You are the wisdom of God that knows how to lead me in the righteous way.
+Your perfect guidance assures me, and I long to follow You.

-1. Lord, help me that my faith may not be built on the wisdom or power of man, but on the wisdom and power of God.
+2. Faith in God’s wisdom.
+Lord, help me that my faith may not be built on the wisdom or power of man, but on the wisdom and power of God.
+Human insight fails, but Your wisdom endures.
+Let me trust in Your perfect counsel, finding strength in Your unerring truth.

-1. Lord Jesus you are the same, yesterday, today, and forever.
+3. Christ’s eternal wisdom.
+Lord Jesus You are the same, yesterday, today, and forever.
 You are without beginning or end of days.
 You are the word by which the world is made.
-Of the Son it is said, you “laid the foundation of the earth,” For you are the wisdom and power of God.
+Of the Son it is said, You “laid the foundation of the earth,” For You are the wisdom and power of God.
+I worship Your eternal, unchanging wisdom that governs all things.

-1. Lord, help my faith hold fast to Christ Jesus who is the Light, and Wisdom, and Power of God, for it is only then that you will be exalted over all the works of my hands.
-Then I will know your blessing; for to him belong the dominion and honor of my heart and my life, as he is worthy of it forevermore.
+4. Exalting Christ above all.
+Lord, help my faith hold fast to Christ Jesus who is the Light, Wisdom, and Power of God.
+Then I will know Your blessing; for to Him belong the dominion and honor of my heart and my life, as He alone is worthy of it forevermore.

 [1] John Flavel, An Exposition of the Assemblies Catechism, (London: Printed for Tho.
 Cockerill, 1692), 14.